sligan/DogBot_/README.md

 ___

-h2 How to operate application?
+## How to operate application?

-Starting a bot on…
+Starting a bot on server

 pm2 start WeatherBot_telegram.py --interpreter python3

 Reboot the bot